kcoder1984/AdvertiserAPI/advertiserapi/README.md

 This application is packaged as a jar which has Tomcat 8 embedded.
 No Tomcat or JBoss installation is necessary.
 You run it using the ```java -jar``` command.

-//TODO add docker file and docker compose for testing

 * Clone this repository
 * Make sure you are using JDK 1.8 and Maven 3.x
 * You can build the project and run the tests by running ```mvn clean package```